-There will be lots of decisions to make, and you could be dealing with many different organisations, such as removal companies, estate agents, insurance companies and cleaners.
+You will have to make lots of decisions, and you may need to deal with many different organisations, such as removal companies, estate agents, insurance companies and cleaners.
 Packing up a home that holds lots of memories can also be very emotional.

 Careful planning and preparation can help things go smoothly and make your move a positive experience.

 Allow yourself plenty of time.
 If possible, plan the clearing and packing over a long period, and do it in several sessions rather than one long one.
 Make sure you take lots of breaks, with food and water to stay hydrated.